As a Chicago commercial photographer and photojournalist, I've been telling stories through some 6,000 assignments to date.

 As a public speaker, I've presented at universities, associations, and sold-out events in Chicago such as Printers Row Lit Fest, Chicago Ideas Week and TEDx Midwest.

-I live in the Chicago area with my wife, fine art photographer Laura Husar Garcia, two precocious kids who take amazing photographs for their young age and a yellow lab who always wants to get into the picture (especially if there's a cheese stick involved).
+I live in the Chicago area with my wife, fine art photographer Laura Husar Garcia, two precocious teens who take amazing photographs for their age and a yellow lab who always wants to get into the picture (especially if there's a cheese stick involved).